13th-Month Pay Computation: Employee and Employer Quick Guide

 Example 1: An employee worked the entire year.

 An employee (Joe) has a basic monthly salary of Php 16,500.
-If Joe worked for the entire year and has no absences or deductions, he will receive Php 16,500 as his 13th-month pay.
+If Joe worked for the entire year and had no absences or deductions, he would receive Php 16,500 as his 13th-month pay.

 = Php 16,500